hkspm-yp/Astro-e-calendar/README.md

 pip install bs4
 ```

-Whenever the “package not found” error appears, you can install the package by typing “ pip install [package name]”, then the programme should be able to proceed.
+Whenever the `ModuleNotFoundError` appears, you can install the module by typing “ pip install [module name]”, then the programme should be able to proceed.

 If the Python programming language is installed in another way where the Anaconda Distribution is not used.
-The above packages have to be installed from the terminal or command prompt (cmd).
-However, if the packages are installed into a different root/directory/environment other than the python programme itself, these packages cannot be located when the programme is executed.
-The safest way is to execute the programme first and let the computer tells you which package is not found, then install the package from the same command window.
+The above modules have to be installed from the terminal or command prompt (cmd).
+However, if the modules are installed into a different root/directory/environment other than the python programme itself, these modules cannot be located when the programme is executed.
+The safest way is to execute the programme first and let the computer tells you which module is not found, then install the module from the same command window.

 If everything is correct, you can see the astronomical data from the command window, and an output[year].xlsx will be saved under the same folder of the .py files.